-Dr. Mario Di Cosmo shares patient communication tips for optometrists.
+In this video interview, Dr. Mario di Cosmo shares patient communication tips for optometrists.
 This is a critical skill that needs practiced.

 Communication is everything.